-Racist or faith-based bullying is bullying based on a person's background, colour, religion or heritage.
+Racist or faith based bullying is bullying based on a person's background, colour, religion or heritage.
 Some surveys and focus groups have found that a high proportion of bullied pupils have experienced racist or faith-based bullying.
-Recent political and social issues also appear to have been a factor in the rise in this type of bullying and harassment.
+Recent political and social issues also appear to have been a factor in bullying and harassment.
 There is research to support the suggestion that where black and minority ethnic (BME) children experience bullying, it is more likely to be severe bullying.
-Moreover, bullying incidents can be a subset of the indirect and direct racist hostility which BME children, children of different faiths and Traveller children can experience in a number of situations.
+Moreover, bullying incidents can be a subset of the indirect and direct racist hostility which BME children, children of different faiths and traveller children can experience in a number of situations.

-When racist or faith-based bullying takes place, the characteristics singled out not only apply to the individual child but also make reference to their family and more broadly their ethnic or faith community as a whole.
+When racist or faith based bullying takes place, the characteristics singled out not only apply to the individual chid but also make reference to their family and more broadly their ethnic community as a whole.
 Racial and cultural elements in bullying can be seen to heighten the negative impact on a child's sense of identity, self-worth and self-esteem.